 This is not John Lennon’s Imagine.
 Imagine you are an executive and you are sitting down to your early morning breakfast with the daily paper.
-As you read the paper, you find an article about your company and you are stunned to find it is not a flattering article but a description of a traumatic event that has come to a customer using your product.
+As you read the paper, you find an article about your company and you are stunned.
+The article is not a flattering article but a description of a traumatic event that has come to a customer using your product.
 You are shocked and embarrassed and it is not even 0600 yet.
 This is the sort of thing we should have found earlier.

 - insufficient root-cause analysis skills throughout the organization